|

 * Prior pneumonitis or history of interstitial lung disease.

-* Confirmed QTcF ≥470 ms on screening 12-lead ECG or history of Torsades de pointes or history of congenital long QT syndrome.
+* Confirmed QTcF ≥470 ms on screening 12-lead ECG or history of Torsades de Pointes or history of congenital long QT syndrome.

 * Active infection with tuberculosis.
-Past or resolved tuberculosis is acceptable.

 * Patients with active human immunodeficiency virus (HIV) infection or known history of HIV infection.